from £50 /night help Price for guests, Nights approx:

 We supply a welcome pack of tea, coffee, sugar, milk and butter with biscuits or scones.
 There is also enough of the following to at least start you off: - washing up liquid, pot scourer, dishwasher powder, clothes washing powder and conditioner, hand soap in kitchen and bathrooms and 2 toilet rolls per bathroom.

 During Winter, we set the fire and leave a complimentary basket of logs.

 We have recently fitted blackout blinds for all bedroom windows.
 These come complete with safety catches to prevent any pull cord accidents.

 Our aim is to provide a home from home so you should find that the kitchen in particular will have some extras - baking equipment, electric food steamer and an electric slow cooker.
 The latter is great for ensuring that you can come straight in from a day's outing to find a home cooked meal ready to welcome you!

-There are a couple of supermarkets in Newcastle - Tesco and Lidyl - and a very handy village shop / post office just across the road from us.
+There are a couple of supermarkets in Newcastle - Tesco and Lidyl - and well-stocked shops at the petrol forecourts in both Newcastle and Castlewellan.
 Here you can buy all the essentials including more logs for the fire.
-The nearest public phone box is also across the road near the shop.
+The nearest public phone box is across the road from us.

-Throughout the house (apart from the stairs and landing) there is easy clean tile or wood flooring.
+Throughout the house (apart from the stairs and landing) there is easy clean flooring.

 We have family and some visitors who suffer from asthma, so hope you will appreciate our reasons for ensuring that this is a non smoking and pet free house.